tabiya-tech/taxonomy-model-application/backend/Import_Export_CSV_format.md

 - [`ORIGINURI`](#origin-uri): A [URI](#origin-uri) that points to the location where the Occupation group was originally defined.
 - [`ID`](#id): A [unique identifier](#id), used for referencing the Occupation group within the CSV dataset.
 - [`UUIDHISTORY`](#uuid-history): A list of [UUIDs](#uuid-history).
 - `CODE`: A four digit identification code of the Occupation group.
+Each digit represents a level in the hierarchy.
   - For ISCO groups, the code is a maximum of 4 digits, and each child group should have a code that begins with the parent group code.
 Eg: `1234`
+  - For local groups without a parent group, the code should start with an alphabetical character.
+Eg: `A1234`
   - For local groups, if the parent occupation group is an isco group, the code should start with the parent group code and then have one alphabetical character.
 Eg: `1234A`
   - For local groups, if the parent occupation group is also a local group, the code should start with the parent group code and then have either an alphabetical character or a number.
 Eg: `1234AB` or `1234A1`
 - `GROUPTYPE`: The type of the Occupation group.